truongsonghiep/journey-to-the-west/chapter_001.md

 Boy.
 So your surname will be „Sun.‟” When the Monkey King heard this, he was filled with delight.
 “Splendid!
 Splendid!” he cried, kowtowing, *"At last I know my surname.
 May the master be even more gracious!
-Since I have received the surname, let me be given also a personal name, so that it may facilitate your calling and commanding me.”
+Since I have received the surname, let me be given also a personal name, so that it may facilitate your calling and commanding me."*
 The Patriarch said, *"Within my tradition are twelve characters that have been used to name the pupils according to their divisions.
-You are one who belongs to the tenth generation.”
+You are one who belongs to the tenth generation."*
-“Which twelve characters are they?” asked the Monkey King.
+“Which twelve characters are they?"* asked the Monkey King.
 The Patriarch replied, *"They are: wide (guang), great (da), wise (zhi), intelligence (hui), true (zhen), conforming (ru), nature (xing), sea (hai), sharp (ying), wake- to (wu), complete (yuan), 22
 22
 and awakening (jue).
 Your rank falls precisely on the word „wake-to‟ (wu).
 You will hence be given the religious name „Wake-to-the-Void‟ (wukong).
-All right?”
+All right?"*
 “Splendid!
 Splendid!” said the Monkey King, laughing.
-“Henceforth I shall be called Sun Wukong.”
-So it was that,
+“Henceforth I shall be called Sun Wukong."* So it was that,
 At nebula's parting he had no name.
 Smashing stubborn void needs Wake-to-the- Void.
 We do not know what fruit of Daoist cultivation he succeeded in attaining